The Redemption of Time

-The Redemption of Time (Chinese: 观想之宙, Pinyin: guānxiǎng zhī zhòu) is a science fiction novel by Chinese writer Baoshu (pen name of Li Jun).
+The Redemption of Time (Chinese: 观想之宙, Pinyin: Guān Xiǎng Zhī Zhòu, lit.
+'Aeon of Contemplation') is a science fiction novel by Chinese writer Baoshu (pen name of Li Jun).
 It was written in just three weeks as a fan fiction to continue the events of the Remembrance of Earth's Past trilogy by Liu Cixin following the publication of its last installment Death's End in November 2010.
-It was later published with Liu Cixin's allowance as a novel by Chongqing Press in China in 2011 and launched Baoshu's career as a writer.
-An English translation by Ken Liu was published in July 2019.
-Due to being received poorer than the trilogy, the novel gained a controversial status among fans, especially whether its events constitute to the official canon.
-Neither Liu Cixin nor Chongqing Press have made any statement, but Baoshu himself writes in the foreword of the novel, that he makes "no claim" whether the novel "constitutes a part of the Three-Body canon" and that he imagines it "as a dedicated fan's attempt to explain and fill out some of the gaps of in the original trilogy."
+It was later published with Liu Cixin's allowance as a novel by Chongqing Press in China in 2011, as Three-Body X: Aeon of Contemplation (三体X·观想之宙 (Sān Tǐ X · Guān Xiǎng Zhī Zhòu)) and launched Baoshu's career as a writer.
+It was translated by Ken Liu into English for Tor Books and published on July 16, 2019, as The Redemption of Time.

+The novel gained a controversial status among fans compared to the original trilogy, especially regarding whether the book's plot was canonical.
+Neither Liu Cixin nor Chongqing Press have made any statement, but Baoshu himself writes in the foreword of the novel that he makes "no claim" whether the novel "constitutes a part of the Three-Body canon" and that he imagines it "as a dedicated fan's attempt to explain and fill out some of the gaps of in the original trilogy."